 How to stay up to date with these projects

-To stay up to date, contact us at email@example.com to register your interest.
+To stay up to date, contact us at firstname.lastname@example.org to register your interest.
 You can also check our website or follow us on Twitter or LinkedIn for the latest information.
-Alternatively, call us on (03) 9032 1300 to discuss how you can have your say on these energy market reforms.
+Alternatively, contact us to discuss how you can have your say on these energy market reforms.